-Regulated Contaminants MCLG or MRDLG MCL, TT or MRDL Amount Detected Range Low High Year Sampled Violations Typical Source Microbiological Contaminants Total Coliform Bacteria 0 Two positive samples per month 4 0 5 N/A 2022 No Naturally present in the environment; used as an indicator that other, potentially harmful bacteria may be present.
+Regulated Contaminants MCLG or MRDLG MCL, TT or MRDL Amount Detected Range Low High Year Sampled Violations Typical Source Microbiological Contaminants Total Coliform Bacteria 0 Two positive samples per month 0 5 N/A 2022 No Naturally present in the environment; used as an indicator that other, potentially harmful bacteria may be present.
 For a water system collecting 40 or more samples per month.

-5 There were no coliforms found in samples.

-Regulated Contaminants MCLG AL Amount Detected # Samples Exceeding AL Year Sampled Exceeds AL Typical Source Inorganic Contaminants Copper (ppm) 1.3 1.3 0.057 6 0 2020 No Corrosion of household plumbing systems, erosion of natural deposits Lead (ppb) 0 15 < 3 6 0 2020 No Corrosion of household plumbing systems, erosion of natural deposits
+There were no positive samples detected for the first half of the year.
+Regulated Contaminants MCLG AL Amount Detected # Samples Exceeding AL Year Sampled Exceeds AL Typical Source Inorganic Contaminants Copper (ppm) 1.3 1.3 0.057 0 2020 No Corrosion of household plumbing systems, erosion of natural deposits Lead (ppb) 0 15 < 3 0 2020 No Corrosion of household plumbing systems, erosion of natural deposits

-6 Amount Detected represents the 90th percentile level of all samples detected and is the number used to determine if MCIEAST-MCB CAMLEJ is in compliance with Federal, State, and DOD guidance.
+Amount Detected represents the 90th percentile level of all samples detected and is the number used to determine if MCB CAMLEJ is in compliance with Federal, State, and DoD guidance.